How much does concreting cost? [2025]

 Concrete slab prices

-For a shed slab, expect to pay $65 to $85 per square metre.
-This doesn’t include site works and will also depend on the above factors.
-A small shed slab (6m x 9m) costs roughly $4,320, while a large shed slab (12m x 13m) will set you back about $12,480.
+For example, for a shed slab, expect to pay between $65 and $85 per m².
+This price doesn’t include additional site works, which can affect the overall cost.
+For a small shed slab (6m x 9m), the cost will be around $4,320, while a large shed slab (12m x 13m) may cost up to $12,480.

 Read more: How much does a concrete slab cost?